vcflib/vcflib/test/pytest/vcfcreatemulti.md

 At this point there is little else to do but go to the original data (pangenome or VCF) and compare the results.
 What `vcfcreatemulti` helps to do is point out that there is a complex region here with ample variation.

+At this point we show `WARNING: Too many ALT alleles to fit in sample(s)'.

 One solution might be to have vcfcreatemulti ignore SNPs, but that somewhat would do away with pointing out complex arrangements.
-Contributions are welcome!
+Contributions and ideas are welcome!

 ## Source code